exemplar-codes/core-redux-react-demo/README.md

-# redux-react-demo
+# core-redux-react-demo
-Redux demo with React
+Core Redux demo with React

+Using only the `redux` package with React.